 'Uniquely Lawless': Security Firm Drops 8chan Website Following El Paso Shooting

-A web security company is dropping its protections for 8chan, a controversial online message board where people have posted hateful screeds before carrying out violent and deadly attacks.
+A Web security company is dropping its protections for 8chan, a controversial online message board where people have posted hateful screeds before carrying out violent and deadly attacks.

 The forum describes itself as "the darkest reaches of the Internet."